My Bet? Canadian Banks

 Earnings: (Leading with a better stability)

 The key ratio for this part was the return on common equity.
 It is encouraging to see that despite the credit crisis, most of the banks were able to find the path to solid earnings.
-Nevertheless, only the Canadian banks group display today a return on common equity comparable to the level prior 2007.
+Nevertheless, only the Canadian banks group displays today a return on common equity comparable to the level prior 2007.
 A trend that should continue over the coming quarters.
-Indeed, the new uptrend of interest rates should benefit banks, following many years of ultra-low interest rate environment.
+Indeed, the new uptrend of interest rates should benefit banks, following many years of an ultra-low interest rate environment.

 Canadian banks group: